jewdev/NotABot/README.md

 + Added `statusTYPE` to `settings.json` Set the bot's status aka game to `PLAYING, WATCHING and LISTENING (I don't think that STREAMING is working...)`
 + Added reaction to messages!
 Go find it out!
 + Now you can use the `say` command.
++ Added `clear` commmand which will delete messages.
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.